 Points selected for acupuncture can be located at the location of where symptoms manifest.
-Since channels traverse the body and extend to distal regions, it is common for points located distally to be selected.
+Since channels traverse the body and extend to distal regions, it is also common for points located distally to be selected.
 The stomach channel, for example, starts on the face and ends at the feet.
 So points on the legs and feet might be selected for a symptom located in the torso region.
-Added to this, points on a completely unrelated channel might be selected.
-Organ channel origin, pathway to their proximity to other meridians can be assessed since one could affects another.
+Added to this, points on a completely unrelated channel altogether might be selected.
+Additionally, organ channel origin, pathway to their proximity to other meridians can be assessed since one could affect another.
 So approaches to selecting points may differ from one person to another.

 Although not suitable for everyone and in every case, acupuncture has been known to manage various conditions.
 Those who would respond best to acupuncture are normally stable with conditions that are often chronic in nature.